thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 **I recommend using a brand new Spotify Account for this tool!**

+Log In using your Spotify Username and Password.

 The tool will check for the node_modules folder on startup.
 If it's not there it will take care of the npm install.

 ###How To Get Playlist URL